JSuder-xx/photo-groove/README.md

 I believe that with Messages as values one would need to either define a custom message for every combination OR create a Batch message case.

-#### **Parent/Child Composition (Draw)**
+#### **Parent/Child Composition (Very Minor)**

+In terms of total lines of code, using Optics to implement parent/child composition requires

+- **When** the child is a case/constructor of a union property on a parent model **then** slightly more total lines of code; 17 for Function/15 for Message.
+- **When** the child is stored in a property/field on a parent model **then** less total lines of code; 5 for Function/10 for Message.

-Using Optics to implement parent/child composition costs very slightly more total lines of code, but it is also slightly more versatile and shifts the work more into the model space (my preference).
+The Optics approach is slightly more versatile (in that the Lens/Prism can be used for other data spelunking) and shifts the work more into the model space (my preference) and out of the application architecture space.

 Given a parent page that has a model with a shape property of custom type Shape that is one of four different shapes.